Timothy-Arnold/Hangman/hangman/README.md

 ## Milestone 2

 For this milestone I initialized the Hangman class which would set up the foundation of the Hangman game.
-I set up attributes which start off the game by picking the word to guess (using the imported random package), and then setting up the blank-space word to be guessed (in the form of a list of '_' strings).
-Attributes describing the number of (unique) letters in the word yet to be guessed, as well as the number of lives the user has remaining were also defined (since either of these reaching 0 would signify the game ending in a win or loss), and a list of already-tried inputs was also defined for use in the ask_letter method.
-Finally a print out the starting message of the game, showing the user the blank spaces to fill and giving them instruction for the start of the game.
+I set up attributes which start off the game by randomly picking the word to guess from a list of word to be defined later (using the imported random package), and then setting up the blank-space word showing which letters needed to be guessed (in the form of a list of '_' strings).
+I made attributes for the number of (unique) letters in the word yet to be guessed, as well as the number of lives the user has remaining (since either of these reaching 0 would signify the game ending in a win or loss), and a list of already-tried inputs was also defined for use in the ask_letter method.
+Finally I printed out the starting message of the game, showing the user the blank spaces to fill.

 ```python
 import random